martkartasev/UnityVecEnv/docs/unity-usage.md

 ### Required components

 Your scene needs **At least one agent** — a GameObject with your `GymAgent` subclass attached.

 The manager will clone it to reach the requested `agentCount`, based on what was configured on the Python end.
+Alternatively, you can have any number of `GymAgent`s pre configured in the scene and opt not to send the agent counts from python side.
+In that case, the python side env will be informed of the corresponding agent count during initialization.

 A `GymVecEnvManager` singleton is created automatically at runtime; you do not add it to the scene yourself.